lccambiaghi/yosevu/src/posts/nix-package-manager.md

 Start by inserting your username and home directory.

-Now you can run the helper commands available in the repo:
+Now you can run the helper commands available in the repo: z

     ./update-dependencies.sh
     ./switch.sh